ShiromMakkad/docker-pihole-sync/README.md

 ### 4. Keeps Your Github Clean
 Unlike [pihole-cloudsync](https://github.com/stevejenkins/pihole-cloudsync), we don't require a repository to sync to.
 This means that your Piholes don't have to connect to the internet, and you don't have a large number of commits going into a dummy repository.
 This is especially nice if you show private contributions on your profile and don't want a huge number of changes being published to your Github profile

-#### NOTE:
-The 'sender' Pihole must be able to SSH into the 'receiver' Pihole.
+**NOTE**: The 'sender' Pihole must be able to SSH into the 'receiver' Pihole.
 If that's a restriction (maybe your Piholes are behind different VPNs), use [pihole-cloudsync](https://github.com/stevejenkins/pihole-cloudsync).

 ## Setup
 ### docker-compose.yml